 Commodities

 Investing in commodities - including precious metals, oil, gas and agricultural goods - is another way of promoting growth in your investment portfolio.
-You can do this in a number of ways, including buying the physical asset, although for most investors it will be through investing in an ETF.
-The ETF may purely be made up of a single commodity, such as gold, or maybe a basket of different commodities.
+You can do this in a number of ways, including buying the physical asset, though most investors do so through an Exchange-Traded Fund (ETF).
+The ETF may be composed entirely of a single commodity, such as gold, or a basket of different commodities.
 Another way to invest in commodities is by buying shares in companies that produce or mine them.

 Cryptocurrencies

-A relatively new asset class that offers growth potential is cryptocurrencies, which includes bitcoin.
+A relatively new asset class that offers growth potential is cryptocurrencies, which include bitcoin.
 It is growing in popularity, particularly among younger investors.
-It is, however, highly volatile, unregulated and investors need to be aware of the risks before investing.
+It is, however, highly volatile, and prices can fluctuate dramatically within short periods, leading to potential substantial losses.
+Additionally, the lack of regulation in the cryptocurrency market makes it susceptible to fraud, hacking, and market manipulation.
+Investors also face challenges related to the technology itself, including issues with wallets and exchanges that can impact access to their assets.
 We provide more information in our article "A beginner's guide to investing in bitcoin and cryptocurrency".

 What is income investing?

-Investing for income means looking for a steady stream of income from your investment pot.
-With this approach, while you will be looking to preserve your capital, or perhaps moderately grow it, your principle focus is on generating a regular income.
+Investing for income means seeking a steady stream of income from your investment portfolio.
+With this approach, while you will be looking to preserve your capital, or perhaps moderately grow it, your principal focus is on generating a regular income.
 You may require this income to meet a regular financial commitment, such as private school fees, or during retirement, when you may be less concerned with growing your capital and more interested in using the income from your existing investment pot to meet living costs.

 Income from dividends

 Companies tend to pay out dividends to shareholders either quarterly or once or twice a year.
-The amount paid is linked to a share of the profits the company has made over that period.
-While certain types of companies may have a track record of paying out generous dividends, it is important to note that these payments aren't guaranteed.
+The amount paid is linked to a share of the company's profits over that period.
+While certain companies may have a track record of paying generous dividends, these payments aren't guaranteed.
 A company can choose to reduce the amount it pays out, or opt not to pay a dividend at all.
-This means dividends can be an unstable form of income and, in that respect, carry a greater level of risk.
+This means dividends can be an unstable form of income and, in that respect, carry greater risk.
 However, because dividends are linked to a company's profits they can provide an income stream that grows over time, keeping pace with inflation.

 Income from bonds

-Another way of investing in bonds for income is through a bond fund, which is a pooled investment where a manager will buy and sell bonds on the secondary market, making money on the difference in price and yield on individual bonds over their lifetime.
+Another way to invest in bonds for income is through a bond fund, a pooled investment in which a manager buys and sells bonds on the secondary market, making money on the difference in price and yield between individual bonds over their lifetimes.
 In theory, this spreads the default risk and can generate capital growth as well as income.
 Unless stipulated in the bond contract, the income generated by a bond each year will remain fixed and won't grow over time and therefore its real value (purchasing power) can be eroded by inflation.

 How to invest for income